DHBW-SE-2023/.github/profile/README.md

-We are Team NSFW!
+We are a team of software developers at DHBW

-There will be no Tentacle-Vore, sorry. \
-NSFW = Not a Signature-Forging Webservice